2 Chronicles 33: Verses 11–13

-Manasseh was thought to have joined a widespread rebellion (or at least been suspected of having supported it) led by Shamash-shum-ukin, the king of Babylon, against his brother, the Assyrian king Ashurbanipal, in an attempt to take the empire for himself, in 652-648 BCE.Study note on 2 Chronicles 33:11, in ESV Archaeology Study Bible, ed.
+Manasseh was thought to have joined a widespread rebellion (or at least been suspected of having supported it) led by Shamash-shum-ukin, the king of Babylon, against his brother, the Assyrian king Ashurbanipal, in an attempt to take the empire for himself, in 652-648 BCE.Study note on 2 Chronicles 33:11, in the ESV Archaeology Study Bible, ed.
 John Currid and David Chapman (Wheaton: Crossway, 2018), 643.

+Verses 18-19

+Manasseh's prayer is said to have been recorded in the Annals of the Kings of Israel (verse 18) and in "the records of the seers", also called the "Sayings of Hozai" (verse 19).

 Amon, king of Judah (33:21–25)

 The record of Amon's rule is brief (as also in 2 Kings 21) and he is mainly portrayed as a godless king.